LKS Medical Faculty MEHU

 Ph.D, B.A (Anthropology (Honours))

-Assistant Professor, Medical Ethics & Humanities Unit, School of Clinical Medicine
+Deputy Director, Medical Ethics and Humanities Unit, School of Clinical Medicine

 Email: akgearin@hku.hk